 I frequently want to hand other people a slip of paper that gives them instructions on how to deal with me.
-I admit it that I am rather complex, but then again so is the inter workings of a computer and you do not see people go running from that.
+I admit it that I am rather complex, but then again so is the inter-workings of a computer and you do not see people go running from that.
 So, why should they go running from me?
-It is because I am a five foot 11 inch walking oxymoron.
+It is because I am a five-foot 11-inch walking oxymoron.
 I can not walk and chew gum at the same without contradicting myself.
 Yah, it does kinda suck being me…thanks for thinking that out loud.

-If someone asked me what is the best way to bake a potato in the microwave I would try to save them time and energy by telling them how I did it to perfection and they could get the same results if they follow my directions.
-They can either listen to my experience as a master spud maker or not.
+However, if someone asked me what is the best way to bake a potato in the microwave I would try to save them time and energy by telling them how I did it to perfection and they could get the same results if they follow my directions.
+They can either listen to my experience as a microwaving master spud maker or not.
 But why bother me and ask me if you are going to do it your own way?
 You don’t need an entire committee to make a freakin’ baked potato.
 Remember the old saying Old Gramma Brick use to say, “Too many Chefs in the Kitchen makes lousy Cookies.
 Ok, so my Gramma wasn’t known for her quotes, but you get the idea.

 Experience should count for something in this life.
-And there has to be trailblazers to go ahead of the pack and make the mistakes so they can warn others behind them about the upcoming pitfalls.
-So although I may do something totally different that the advice I give someone else, it is only because I want better for them.
+And there have to be trailblazers to go ahead of the pack and make the mistakes so they can warn others behind them about the upcoming pitfalls.
+So although I may do something totally different than the advice I give someone else, it is only because I want better for them.
 I want them to have the perfect baked potato.
 Please do as I say, not as I do.
 There is a difference.

 Have a great day!

-Follow me on Twitter @MrBrick
+Follow me on Twitter @MrBricksBlog